About the Course

 The course is great fun and we have students of all abilities and ages.
-Our 3rd term begins on Tuesday the 25th April 2017 from 1-4 pm, Wednesday the 26th April & Friday 28th April from 9.30 - 12.30 pm.
-We have an annual exhibition at the end of each term and we invite a visiting artist to come along and share their expertise with the students.
+Our 3rd term begins on Wednesday the 1st May and Friday 3rd May 2019 from 9.30 - 12.30 pm.
+We have an annual exhibition at the end of the year and we invite a visiting artist to come along and share their expertise with the students.

 My aim is to inspire creativity within a relaxing and pleasurable environment.
 We offer free 'try before you buy' sessions during the term so please feel free to phone me or pop in and see what we do... you won't be disappointed.
 Though some classes are full we do take reserve bookings for next term and/or if students cancel.
 The classes take place at Whipsnade Village Hall.